 James Stinson from York University is co-presenter.

-Listen to the talk here.
+Listen to the talk on the University of Lethbridge.
 Pre-registration is not required.